liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/04-defining-metics.markdown

 ## Using Metrics

 Suppose you want to run a campaign for an event that your company is hosting next month.
-For this event, you have created a main page for the event which contains a Youtube video and a banner which says *Register Now*.
-You also have a blog entry about the event displayed on several different pages of your website and a Register page which contains the form to pay for the event.
-In this campaign, your goal is to get as many people to register as possible.
-However, you will probably be interested in tracking the following information to ensure that everything is working as expected:
+You have created a main page for the event with a Youtube video and a *Register Now* banner.
+You also have a blog entry about the event displayed on several different pages and a Register page with the form to pay for registration.
+In this campaign, your goal is to get as many people to register as possible, but there is other information you'll be interested in tracking to ensure that everything is working as expected:

  - Visits to the main page of the event
  - Clicks to view the video